Live News Articles Safety Guide Register Now ▶

 • CEX custody removes direct smart contract exploit exposure; user funds sit in exchange-managed cold storage, not in protocol liquidity pools that can be drained

-• Protection Fund provides a reserve layer analogous to Binance’s SAFU; the fund balance is published on Gate’s official transparency page
+• Protection Fund provides a reserve layer; balance is published on Gate’s official transparency page

-• Fiat on-ramps via credit card, bank transfer, and P2P desk reduce friction for moving new capital into altcoin positions without requiring an external bridging step
+• Fiat on-ramps via credit card, bank transfer, and P2P desk reduce friction for moving new capital into altcoin positions without a separate bridging step

-• Margin and perpetuals are available on a wider set of mid-cap tokens than most competing CEXs, supporting leveraged positions without on-chain margin protocols
+• Margin and perpetuals available on a wider set of mid-cap tokens than most competing CEXs

 Cons

-• Liquidity on long-tail tokens is thin; for projects with limited daily volume, Gate’s order book spread can be wider than a comparable active DEX pool
+• Liquidity on long-tail tokens is thin; for projects with limited daily volume, Gate’s order book spread can be wider than an active DEX pool at the same time

-• KYC is mandatory for full withdrawal and trading access; users in certain jurisdictions face additional documentation requirements or are blocked from the platform entirely
+• KYC is mandatory for full withdrawal and trading access; some jurisdictions face additional documentation requirements or are blocked from the platform entirely

-• Gate is privately held and not subject to regulatory oversight comparable to exchange-traded venues; its proof-of-reserves audits are periodic and self-reported rather than independently verified
+• Gate is privately held and not subject to regulatory oversight comparable to exchange-traded venues; PoR audits are periodic and self-reported rather than independently verified

-• New tokens routinely appear on Uniswap, Jupiter, or Raydium days to weeks before Gate lists them, meaning the earliest and highest-risk entry window remains on-chain
+• New tokens routinely appear on Uniswap, Jupiter, or Raydium days to weeks before Gate lists them, so the earliest and highest-risk entry window remains on-chain

-The meaningful comparison for this audience is not Gate versus Binance.
-It is Gate versus a DEX aggregator, specifically Jupiter on Solana and 1inch on EVM chains, across the four metrics that drive altcoin trading decisions.
+The meaningful comparison for this audience is Gate versus a DEX aggregator — specifically Jupiter on Solana and 1inch on EVM chains — across the metrics that drive altcoin trading decisions.

 MetricGate.ioDEX aggregators